Temyd/Tee-s-Logistics-Analysis/README.md

 - Car with lesser previous owners are more expensive

 # What should be done
-Anyone interested in getting a car, should get it as soon as possible, because of the unstable economy there is a possibility the present price will increase thus an increase in selling price.
-In as much that it is cheaper getting from an individual, it is not adviseable, a dealer will be better cos they have a reputation to protect.
+- Anyone interested in getting a car, should get it as soon as possible, because of the unstable economy there is a possibility the present price will increase thus an increase in selling price.
+- In as much that it is cheaper getting from an individual, it is not adviseable, a dealer will be better cos they have a reputation to protect.
-The more the previous owners, the more depreciated in value the car is, its adviceable to go for a car with no or just 1 previous owner, tho the cost might be high.
+- The more the previous owners, the more depreciated in value the car is, its adviceable to go for a car with no or just 1 previous owner, though the cost might be high.